Table of Contents

 Meanwhile, the SmartCode aspect of this premium Kwikset can lock the motorized deadbolt with the press of a button.

-While this makes it a truly keyless locking system, it also features a keyhole for added flexibility and security.
+While this makes it a truly keyless locking system, it also features a keyhole for added flexibility.

-If you have security on your mind and money to spend on your hunt for the best locks for your home, the Kwikset 914 Z-Wave SmartCode Electronic UL Deadbolt may be just what you’re after.
+If you have a mind and money to spend on your hunt for the best for your home, the Kwikset 914 Z-Wave SmartCode Electronic UL Deadbolt may be just what you’re after.
 It’s solid, smart, packed full of features, and looks good enough to shine on any block.

 Pros